aspose-tasks/Aspose.Tasks-Documentation/java/release-notes/release-notes-2014/aspose-tasks-for-java-8-1-0-release-notes/_index.md

 ---

 ## **Major Features**
-We have implemented new Aspose.Tasks API.
+We have implemented new Aspose.Tasks for Java API.
 The API is more clear and easy to use.
 We recommend our customers to start to use the revamped version.
 Note, we will publish at least three releases of the existing API along side the new version.
 Bugs and any regression issues will be